TheAbdelrahman/spoyify-clone-nextjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Notes :

+- This project is for educational purposes.
+- it`s still in development stage and there is always room for improvment
-This isn't a private code. it's open for anyone to clone or leave advice or file an issue.
+- This isn't a private code. it's open for anyone to clone or leave advice or file an issue.

-Happy coding.
+**Happy coding**

+#### Abdelrahman Abdullah